 A supervisory committee will be established for each student as per General Regulations, Supervision, Ph.D. and Psy.D.
 Candidates.

-All candidates must demonstrate a reading knowledge of a second language to be determined in consultation with the supervisory committee.
+All students must demonstrate a reading knowledge of a second language to be determined in consultation with the supervisory committee.
 This language will normally be a language in which there is a substantial body of literature in Social and Cultural Anthropology.
-It could also be a field language pertinent to the candidate's project.
+It could also be a field language pertinent to the student's project.
 The exam will be set and marked by an authority determined by the Head of the Department and the Dean of Graduate Studies as per General Regulations, Evaluation, Evaluation of Graduate Students, 4., and will normally be completed before the Comprehensive Examination is undertaken.

 The Ph.D.
 Comprehensive Examination shall be administered in accordance with General Regulations, Comprehensive Examinations.
 The examination may be oral, written or both, and shall consist normally of three sessions, each of up to three hours duration, within a one week period, or three (3) one week take home examinations.
-Candidates will prepare for these examinations by undertaking supervised readings in three fields prescribed by the three members of the comprehensive exam committee.
+A student will prepare for these examinations by undertaking supervised readings in three fields prescribed by the three members of the comprehensive exam committee.
 The examination will deal with specified areas of social/cultural anthropology.
-The examination will normally be scheduled in the third week of November each year in the second year of the candidate’s program.
+The examination will normally be scheduled in the third week of November each year in the second year of the student’s program.

 As stated in the General Regulations for Graduate Studies, the time limit for completion of the Degree is 7 years.